-The wellbeing of our patients, families, staff, volunteers and supporters is always of the utmost importance to Rennie Grove Hospice Care and throughout the pandemic we have closely followed all government and Public Health England advice about COVID-19 in relation to our services and activities.
+We continue to follow all government and Public Health England advice for healthcare organisations about COVID-19 in relation to our services and activities.

 You can find the latest advice here:

-Our senior management team reviews advice and business continuity plans regularly to ensure we can continue to care for as many patients as possible and raise the funds needed to provide this care.
+Our senior management team reviews advice and business continuity plans regularly to ensure our care for patients continues and that we are able to raise the funds needed to provide this care.

 Our absolute priority is to continue to provide support for our patients who have life-limiting illnesses who may be nearing the end of their lives, giving them the choice to stay at home.